LaunchCodeEducation/java-web-dev-wiki/Lesson-15-(SQL-Part-2).md

 ## Small Group Time: Lesson 15 Studio (TA Notes)

 1. Remember to check in with each of your students.
-A good time to shoulder-surf today is during the warm-up SQL query tasks.
+A good time to check-in today is during the warm-up SQL query tasks.
 1. Just like SQL part 1, the students will need to make a new model, create tables, and download and import data.
 Be ready to provide reminders and troubleshooting for anyone who struggles with this process.
 1. If a student keeps getting error messages during the warm-up tasks, they may have set up their tables incorrectly.
 Have them ``SELECT * FROM table_name`` to verify this.
 1. If a student is struggling with setting up a subquery, ask them how they would accomplish the task using a sequence of simple queries.
 From there, ask guiding questions to help them combine the separate steps into a single SQL statement.